lwhsu/talk-20140828-juluosdev_freebsd_in_taiwan/slides.md

 * Thanks, user testimonials, good press

 ---
-# What does a committer does
+# What does a committer do

 * Shut up and code.
   * /etc/motd of freefall.FreeBSD.org